mark-k-mokaya/TGBM/README.md

 # TGBM
-A redesign of the official Green Belt Movement website. https://mark-k-mokaya.github.io/TGBM/
+A redesign of the Green Belt Movement website. https://mark-k-mokaya.github.io/TGBM/